origo-map/origo-documentation/content/controls.md

 Option | Description
 ---|---
+`cls` | option to add css class references to the legend element.
+`style` | option to add inline HTML style properties to the legend element.
-`hasMapLegend` | true or false to add the map legend.
+`expanded` | true or false if the legend should be expanded or collapsed on load.
 Default is true.
+`contentCls` | option to add css class references to the legend content element.
+`contentStyle` | option to add inline HTML style properties to the legend content element.
+`name` | option to set the legend UI component name.
+Default is 'legend'.

 #### Example legend control